Prevention is the Key!

 23. If you are bitten by a tick, prompt and proper removal is essential to prevent the ticks fluids from being forced into your body.
 To remove a tick, place tweezers or a tick remover tool as close to the skin as possible and steadily pull the tick out from the same direction it entered.
 Clean the site and your hands with rubbing alcohol and cover it with antibiotic ointment to help prevent secondary infections.

 CREATING A "SAFE ZONE"

-Anything you can do to make your property less hospitable to deer, mice and birds will have a impact on the tick population.
+Anything you can do to make your property less hospitable to deer, mice, birds and other wildlife will have a impact on the tick population.
 If you have a large yard, wooded area or high-use area, consider creating a “safe zone” to help reduce your exposure to ticks.
 You cannot keep all ticks out of the “safe zone”, but you can reduce the number of ticks and chance of exposure substantially by creating a "safe zone".

 To create a "safe zone" Place a layer of wood chips at least 3 feet wide and 1-3 feet deep between your yard and the woods edge.
 Ticks are attracted to the wood chips because of the shade and moisture provided.
 Treat the chips regularly (several times a year) with Sevin or Permanone to kill any ticks living in, around or that maybe trying to cross the “safe zone” barrier.
 Keep children and pets out of the treated wood chips.